JasonLiu1229/Compiler/README.md

 - -d : <path\>  : directory of the input files
 - -t : <str\>   : file extension
 - -f : [str]    : files to parse
-- -i : parse all the files in the directory
+- -a : parse all the files in the directory
+- -h : for help

 Example code with specified input files: